Design & Technology

 All students rotate across three material areas, Food, Textiles and Product Design.
 In Food, students design and make a range of products based on the school’s healthy eating policy.
 They develop skills, knowledge and understanding of equipment, processes, heating methods and handy measures.

-In Textiles, create a samples workbook, which they can use in future years as a reference point for the wide range of techniques which they cover in this subject.
+In Textiles, students build foundation skills creating a samples workbook, which they can use in future years as a reference point for the wide range of techniques which they cover in this subject.

 Students explore processes such as tie dye, block printing, stitch and stencil work.